hypnosec/writeups/2013/unsw-ctf/4-dump.md

 ### Tracing ###

-Literally just a `strings dump.vmem | grep 'http://'`.
+@auscompgeek literally did a `strings dump.vmem | grep 'http://'`.

 Looking at this `grep`ped output, it becomes obvious that a certain `totallylegit.<redacted>` is littered all over the place.
 So we submitted that.  :win:

 ### Migration ###

 There was quite a bit of talk about this.
 However, there were two main points that came up:

 * `iexplore.exe` spawned a `cmd.exe`, which is odd behaviour for IE.
-* `vol malfind` only showed entries for the offending `iexplore.exe` process.
+* rfl found `vol malfind` only showed entries for the offending `iexplore.exe` process.

 ### Kits ###